RuedigerMoeller/reactive-streams-sequenced-proposal/README.md

 # reactive-streams-sequenced-proposal

 ##Motivation
-- request(..) messages become idempotent, which is important for distributed streaming as the original spec creates distributed state (error prone)
+- request(..) messages become idempotent, which is important for distributed streaming as the original spec's credit-alike flow control creates distributed state (error prone)
-- as we talk back from subscriber to publisher anyway, we can add ACK semantics allowing for guaranteed delivers, storage etc.
+- as there is talk back from subscriber to publisher anyway, we can add ACK semantics allowing for guaranteed delivery, storage, retransmission, etc.

 Basically adds